Preston Manning: Post–leadership (2000–2002)

-Evaluation
+Legacy and recent activities

 Most commentary on Manning and his Reform Party ignores his political thinking and portrays him in terms of traditional western-based political protest movements.
 Sigurdson (1994) argues that Manning should be regarded instead as a postmodern conservative whose politics are a response to the process of postmodernization that has characterized Canada in recent years.

-Manning himself has said that the greatest contribution of Reform to national politics was to demonstrate that, despite all the flaws and shortcomings of Canadians democracy, a small group of people with limited resources could still take the tools that democracy gives to all Canadians – freedom of speech, freedom of association, and freedom to persuade electors to vote this way or that – and change, at least to some degree, the composition and direction of the parliament and the policies of the national government.
+Manning himself has claimed that the greatest contribution of Reform to national politics was to demonstrate that, despite all the flaws and shortcomings of Canadians democracy, a small group of people with limited resources could still take the tools that democracy gives to all Canadians – freedom of speech, freedom of association, and freedom to persuade electors to vote this way or that – and change, at least to some degree, the composition and direction of the parliament and the policies of the national government.

 Upon his retirement from parliament, Manning and his associates established two, not-for-profit, organizations – the Manning Foundation for Democratic Education and the Manning Centre for Building Democracy – with Manning serving as the President and CEO of both.
 The purpose of both organizations is to strengthen democracy in Canada, in accordance with conservative values and principles.

-The principal themes on which Manning has written, lectured, and consulted on since leaving parliament and partisan responsibilities have included: